Demetrios Kydones

-Demetrios Kydones, latinized as Demetrius Cydones or Demetrius Cydonius (Δημήτριος Κυδώνης; 1324, Thessalonica - 1398, Crete), was a Byzantine Catholic theologian, translator, author and statesman.
+Demetrios Kydones (Latinized as Demetrius Cydones or Demetrius Cydonius; Δημήτριος Κυδώνης; 1324–1398), was a Byzantine Catholic theologian, translator, author and statesman.
 He served an unprecedented three terms as Mesazon (Imperial Prime Minister or Chancellor) of the Byzantine Empire under three successive emperors: John VI Kantakouzenos, John V Palaiologos and Manuel II Palaiologos.

 As Imperial Premier, Kydones' West-Politik effort during his second and third stints was to bring about a reconciliation of the Eastern Orthodox and Catholic Churches, in order to cement a military alliance against the ever-encroaching Islamic conquests, a program that culminated in John V Palaiologos' reconciliation with Catholicism.

 His younger brother and somewhat-collaborator in his efforts was the noted anti-Palamite theologian Prochoros Kydones.